SUSE/rmt/PACKAGE.md

 17362323
 ```

+**Note:**

+* When asked whether or not to supersede a request, the answer is usually "no".
+Saying "yes" would overwrite the previous request made, cancelling the release process for its codestream.

 You can check the status of your requests [here](https://build.opensuse.org/package/requests/systemsmanagement:SCC:RMT/rmt-server) and [here](https://build.suse.de/package/requests/Devel:SCC:RMT/rmt-server).

 After your requests have been accepted, they still have to pass maintenance testing before they are released to customers.
 You can check their progress at [maintenance.suse.de](https://maintenance.suse.de/search/?q=rmt-server).
 If you still need help, the maintenance team can be reached at [maint-coord@suse.de](maint-coord@suse.de) or #maintenance on irc.suse.de.